wuxb45/wormhole/README.md

     wormhole_destroy(index);

 ### In-place update with user-defined function
-`wormhole_inplace` executes a user-defined function on an existing key-value item.
+`wormhole_inp` executes a user-defined function on an existing key-value item.
 If the key does not exist, a NULL pointer will be passed to the user-defined function.
 A simple example would be incrementing a counter stored in a key-value pair.